Chloe-Johnson/Security_Portfolio/ELK-Stack-Project/README.md

 - Web-2VM 10.0.0.6
 - Web-3VM 10.0.0.7

-I have installed the following Beats on these machines:
+The following Beats have been installed on these machines:
 - Filebeat
 - Metricbeat

 These Beats allow us to collect the following information from each machine:
 - Filebeat- Monitors the log files on Web-1VM, Web-2VM, Web-3VM collects log events, and forwards them to Elasticsearch for indexing
-- Metricbeat- Installed on the ELK server to periodically collect metrics from the operating system and from services running on the server.
+- Metricbeat- Installed on the ELK server to periodically collect metrics from the operating system and information from the services running on the server.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: